Home >

 He felt imprisoned by the insurance company in which he was obliged by his father to work until tuberculosis ended his working life. --Philip Ward

-- In the Penal Colony (1913)
+In the Penal Colony (In der Strafkolonie, 1913)

-The Metamorphosis (Die Verwandlung 1915)
+The Metamorphosis (Die Verwandlung, 1915)

 Kafka's most haunting story, in which he found a perfect image for his pervasive sense of alienation. --Raphael and McLeish